yscik/untroubled-theme/readme.txt

 === Outline ===
 Contributors: Peter Kiss
-Requires at least: 5.8
+Requires at least: 6.1
-Tested up to: 5.9
+Tested up to: 6.1
-Requires PHP: 5.7
+Requires PHP: 7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A clean, minimalistic theme with a handwritten and handdrawn style.
+A clean, minimalistic theme with a handwritten and hand-drawn style.

+=== Notes, FAQ ===

+The theme is fresh off the press and might have some rough edges, please report any issues in the support forum or via GitHub.
+Similarly, if you'd like to see support for a plugin or some feature, send a request via those channels.

+Language support: The theme is built around the Gaegu font, which does not cover extended alphabets.
+Please check first if all characters in your language are supported.

 == Changelog ==

-= 0.0.1 =
+= 1.0.0 =
 * Initial release

 == Copyright ==